rohanpadhye/blog/_posts/2020-04-01-On-The-Origin-Of-Programs.md

 ## The Intelligent Programmer Proposition

 The classical dogma that proliferates software engineering textbooks is that all programs must have a beginning because they are intentionally designed.
 Proponents of this school of thought argue that (a) programs are beautiful and elegant, and (b) programs have a purpose; therefore, programs must have been designed by an *intelligent programmer*.
-Not only is the argument flawed---indeed, this author has witnessed programs that are neither elegant nor have a purpose---but it also raises a host of other questions such as: *where does the programmer come from?*
+Not only is the argument flawed---indeed, this author has designed programs that are neither elegant nor have a purpose---but it also raises a host of other questions such as: *where does the programmer come from?*

 ## Natural Reflection